 Although within ECAC we have not achieved this global objective yet, it is the reason that RNP APCH introduction at all IREs has been mandated in European Single Sky legislation.
-Both the Pilot Common Project and the Performance-based Navigation Implementing Regulations (PCP IR, PBN Rule) require all contracting Member States to put a RNP APCH with vertical guidance (3D operation) to each IRE; however, the dates set are 2020 and 2024.
+The Performance-based Navigation Implementing Regulations (PBN IR) requires all contracting Member States to put a RNP APCH with vertical guidance (3D operation) to each IRE; however, the dates set are 2020 and 2024.

 The European Commission published the first legislative package of the Single European Sky (SES) in 2004 and enhanced with a second package in 2009.
 The expected benefits of the SES are as follows:

 To meet these goals and to comply with ICAO's 37-11 resolution, in the area of navigation, the European Commission published 2 legal instruments: The Pilot Common Project Implementing Regulation (EU 716/2014) and The PBN Implementing Regulation (EU 2018/1048).
 The PCP IR has been superseded by Common Project One Implementing Regulation (EU 2021/116).